Aradoxis/Project-November/README.md

 # Project_November
- A python program that updates the user's discord status every x seconds to either percent done through a time period or seconds left until the end of it.
+ A Python program that updates the user's discord status every x seconds to either percent done through a time period or seconds left until the end of it.

  ![Screenshot of pdone status](/images/screenshot_pdone.png)
  ![Screenshot of sleft status](/images/screenshot_sleft.png)

 ## How to setup:

-1. Ensure that your computer has python installed including the requests library.
+1. Ensure that your computer has Python installed including the requests library.
-    - Download the latest version of python [here](https://www.python.org/downloads/).
+    - Download the latest version of Python [here](https://www.python.org/downloads/).
-    - To install the requests library, paste this into command prompt: `python -m pip install requests`
+    - To install the requests library, paste this into the command prompt: `python -m pip install requests`
 ---
 2. Extract the zip and open the `project_november.py` file in any IDE or text editor.
 ---
 3. On line 18, enter your discord account's authorization code inside the quotation marks.
 Instructions on how to find your account's authorization code are as follows:

-    - Open discord through your web browser and press the hotkey to open inspect element (`ctrl+shift+i` on Google Chrome).
+    - Open Discord through your web browser and press the hotkey to open the inspect element menu (`ctrl+shift+i` on Google Chrome).
     - Navigate to the "Network" tab at the top.
     - Switch servers and/or open direct messages to let some requests populate.
     - Look in the inspect menu for the panel titled "Name" and click on a request with a "?" in it (usually those requests contain your auth code).